Bira/octopus-carnival/_posts/2017-09-19-changelings-dfrpg.md

   - dungeon-fantasy
 ---

-The Doppelganger are a particularly unnerving D&D monster, not because of its direct combat power but because of its ability to look like _anyone_.
+The Doppelganger is a particularly unnerving D&D monster, not because of its direct combat power but because of its ability to look like _anyone_.
 Adventures involving them tend to be the urban, intrigue-filled kind where you never know who's on your side and who's been secretly replaced by a monster.